Florida Income Tax

 Does Florida have a state income tax?

 No. Florida has no state individual income tax.
 The Florida Constitution (Article VII, Section 5) prohibits levying an income tax on natural persons who are residents and citizens of Florida.
-Florida Statute Chapter 220 confirms this, stating the income tax code 'is not intended to tax, and shall not be construed so as to tax, any natural person.'
+Florida Statute Chapter 220 confirms this, stating that the corporate income tax code 'is not intended to tax, and shall not be construed so as to tax, any natural person who engages in a trade, business, or profession in this state.'
 Florida funds state government primarily through its 6 percent state sales tax, local surtaxes, and various other fees and levies.

 Does Florida have any business income taxes?